JCCDex/SWTC-DID/docs/did-method-spec-en.md

 Just upload new DID document to IPFS MFS so that the DID document will be updated.

+### DID Document Deleting

+The `DELETE` method is not currently supported.
+You can achieve deletion by writing empty data (i.e., overwriting the item with an empty payload).

 ## Key Management

 ### Key Recovery